 Cambridge Bursary Scheme

-These bursaries exist to encourage students in financial need to apply to Cambridge.
+These bursaries are jointly funded by the colleges and the university to encourage students in financial need to apply to Cambridge.
 As they’re not loans, they don’t need to be paid back.
-They are available to UK and EU students taking any undergraduate course at the University of Cambridge, who come from a household with an annual income of less than £42,620.
+They are available to UK students taking any undergraduate course at the University of Cambridge, who come from a household with an annual income of less than £62,615.

 Travel and Study Grants